msft-azure/github-copilot-codeathon/challenges/CHALLENGES.md

 # GitHub Copilot Codeathon Challenges

 ## Challenge 1- Create a new webapp and run it in the programming language of your choice
--Task 1 : Create a user class id, name, username, email, phone and website properties.
+- Task 1 : Create a user class id, name, username, email, phone and website properties.
--Task 2 : Create a user service class that fetches users from the jsonplaceholder web site.
+- Task 2 : Create a user service class that fetches users from the jsonplaceholder web site.
--Task 3 : Create a webpage that displays the user information from user service.
+- Task 3 : Create a webpage that displays the user information from user service.

 ## Challenge 2- Create an API and unit test cases in the programming language of your choice.Run and showcase the unit test cases
 - Task 1 : Create a HTTP API to validate phonenumber.
 Write a regular expression to validate phonenumber in Indian format.
 Write a unit test case to  test it.